If you’ve tried every weight loss trick out there but the scale isn’t budging, this article will show you possible reasons you’re not losing weight.

 If you’re not losing weight chances are you’re eating too much.
 Counting calories is the only way to know for sure if you’re on a real calorie deficit.
 And you don’t have to count forever, just do it until you can accurately eyeball portions.

 MyFitnessPal is one of the most popular tracking apps.
 You can use it to track your weight and daily calorie intake.

 Research has proven that eating late at night causes weight gain.
-A study published by The American Journal of Clinical Nutrition, found that people who ate between 11 pm and 5 am gained more weight than those who didn’t.
+A study published in The American Journal of Clinical Nutrition found that people who ate between 11 pm and 5 am gained more weight than those who didn’t.